 See also Jet Mining

-Out of 1503 collieries in operation at the time of nationalisation in 1947, there is now just Kellingley Colliery at Knottingley in Yorkshire remaining (2015).
-This is however set to close later this year.
+Out of 1503 collieries in operation at the time of nationalisation in 1947, now there are none left.
+The last, Kellingley Colliery at Knottingley in Yorkshire, closed in 2015.

 General pages on Coal Mining

 As the name suggests, most coal came from rocks historically known at the Coal Measures, but now called Westphalian.
 Coal was also formed in other geological periods, and our ancestors took advantage of this to work very thin seams for fuel.